UTSCCSCC01/RecruiteMe/doc/sprint1/FRONTEND_DOCUMENTATION.md

 RecruiterController.js
 - Provides functionallity for recruiter related requests:
-    - getRecruiter: GET request to /recruiter/profile gets the profile of the loggedin recruiter
+    - getRecruiter: GET request to /recruiter/profile gets the profile of the logged-in recruiter
     - addRecruiter: POST request to /recruiter/add adds a new recruiter profile
     - updateRecruiter: PUT request to /recruiter/update updates the recruiter profile
     - getAllRecruiter: GET request to /recruiter/all gets all the recruiters

 JobSeekerController.js
 - Provides functionallity for job seeker related requests:
-    - getJobSeeker: GET request to /jobseeker/profile gets the profile of the loggedin job seeker
+    - getJobSeeker: GET request to /jobseeker/profile gets the profile of the logged-in job seeker
     - addJobSeeker: POST request to /jobseeker/add adds a new job seeker profile
     - updateJobSeeker: PUT request to /jobseeker/update updates the job seeker profile
     - getAllJobSeeker: GET request to /jobseeker/all gets all the job seekers